Strategist Mauboussin leaves Legg Mason

 Last year Miller stepped back from running the largest fund, Value Trust(LGVAX.O), now managed by Sam Peters.
 Peters also took over as chief investment officer of the unit.

-Mauboussin will remain an adjunct professor at Columbia University’s business school and as chair of the board of the Santa Fe Institute, he said.
+Mauboussin is still listed as an adjunct professor at Columbia University’s business school and as chair of the board of the Santa Fe Institute, according to their websites.